chaoss/website/CHAOSScon/2019NA/desc.md

 ## About CHAOSScon

-Meet the CHAOSS community.
-Learn about metrics and tools used by several open source projects, communities, and engineering teams to track and analyze their development activities, communities health, diversity, risk, and value.

-This conference will include CHAOSS updates, use cases, and hands-on workshops for developers, community managers, project managers, and anyone interested in measuring open source project health.
+Learn about open source project health metrics and tools used by open source projects, communities, and engineering teams to track and analyze their community work.
+This conference will provide a venue for discussing open source project health, CHAOSS updates, use cases, and hands-on workshops for developers, community managers, project managers, and anyone interested in measuring open source project health.
+We will also share insights from the CHAOSS working groups on *Diversity and Inclusion*, *Evolution*, *Risk*, *Value*, and *Common Metrics*.

-Specific CHAOSS software highlighted will be GrimoireLab and Augur with their respective updates and demos.

-We will also share insights from the CHAOSS workgroups on *Diversity and Inclusion*, *Growth-Maturity-Decline*, *Risk*, and *Value* that branched out from the CHAOSS metrics work.

 ## Where?

-Hilton San Diego Bayfront<br />
+Hilton San Diego Bayfront
-1 Park Boulevard<br />
+1 Park Boulevard
 San Diego, California 92101

 Co-located with [Open Source Summit North America 2019](https://events.linuxfoundation.org/events/open-source-summit-north-america-2019/attend/about/)

 ## When?

-August 20.
+Tuesday August 20, 2019
+9am - 6pm

+## Organizing Committee

+TBD